-Our mission is to bring the sport of Weightlifting to everyone while helping them achieve their goals in a fun and supportive community!
+Our mission is to bring the sport of Weightlifting to people of all ages and experience levels while helping them achieve their fitness goals in a fun and supportive community!

-A USAW Community Development Training Site
+A USAW Community Development Site

 Each year, only 24 clubs in the nation are selected.
-USA Weightlifting has recognized Keep Pulling as:
+Learn more about this designation below!

 Club Director & Head Coach

 ✅Girls' Weightlifting Head Coach, Land O' Lakes High School

 ✅USA Weightlifting Level 2 Advanced Coach (2014)